Sllambias/yucca/README.md

 # Weights & Biases
+Weights & Biases is the main tool for experiment tracking in Yucca.
+It is extremely useful to understand how your models are behaving and often also why.
+Although it can be disabled, it is heavily encouraged to install and use it with Yucca.

 Navigate to https://wandb.ai/home and log in or sign up for Weights and Biases.
 Activate the appropriate environment, install Weights and Biases and log in by following the instructions (i.e. paste the key from https://wandb.ai/authorize into the terminal).
 ```console